What Does an Africa Safari Cost?

 A private safari in Africa is more costly than a group safari, but you’ll have much more control of your safari experience.
 You’ll get to decide when to wake up, where to go, and when to call it a day.
 You’ll also get much more control over meal choices.

-Group safaris are much more regimented and doesn’t allow for the same level of flexibility as private safari tours.
+Group safaris are much more regimented and don’t allow for the same level of flexibility as private safari tours.
 Going with a group on an African safari tour can definitely save you money.

 Accommodations for Safaris